etherisc/gif-sandbox/README.md

 ## Build Docker Images

-Use the commands below to build the ganache and truffle images
+Use the commands below to build the ganache and truffle images.

 ```bash
 cd $GIF_SANDBOX